aadarsh-ui/node-todo-app/readme.md

 # node-todo-app
-Containerized app using most docker best practices
+Containerized app using most docker best practices, and deploy the app using devops best practices.